TheBlueChameleon/ParrotPackage/doc/mainpage.md

 * A **list separator** is a single character that is used to tell apart the different constituents of a list.

 # Modules
+The project is built as a multi-module template library and comprises of two principal components: The Parrot Package and the Blue Chameleon Globals.
+The latter is a collection of general purpose C++ routines and is used a lot by the routines of *Parrot*.

+## Parrot
-To faciliate the process of reading and parsing such ```.ini```  files, the *%Parrot* package was conceived.
+To faciliate the process of reading and parsing such ```.ini```  files, the *Parrot* package was conceived.
 Its primary element is the Parrot::Reader class, which first can be fed with specifications about the file to read and then instructed to perform the desired parsing with minimal effort.
 See @subpage Parrot_About for details on the structure.
+See also @subpage Parrot_QuickGuide.

-# Globals
+## Blue Chameleon Globals
 The entire project is built upon the @subpage BCG_Main.
 See details on the module by following the link.
+Note that for full feature support, the BCG routine \c BCG::init() should be called.